russellprimeau/BrusdalsvatnetDT/README.md

 "Dashboard.py": launches a Streamlit app which contains all UI functions, such as data viewing and path planning.
 Must be called from the terminal as "(directory)> streamlit run Dashboard.py".
 "Scraper.py": called by the Windows Task Scheduler to collect the last hourly reading from the profiler platform's IP address and add it as a new record in the appropriate table of the database.
 Note the the password for the existing database has been obscured for publication.
+"mission.csv" is a placeholder for a file containing an offline plan for the Otter USV.
+An external data structure (this file) is used as a workaround because of the difficulty of extracting data from the static Folium interface inside Streamlit.
+An interface exists in the app for downloading useable mission files.